garfix/nligems/doc/internals.md

 Any noun phrase can become a referent, so all of them need to be stored in the dialog context as subject.
 Referents can be singular or plural.
 When a reference is a description, the full description needs to match the possible referent.

+Several issues are relevant in building anaphora resolution:

+What information needs to be stored to allow anaphora resolution?

+- the last full interactions from the dialog history, or
+- just the last noun phrases (and some other phrases) of the dialog history

+How do you recognize references?
+Why is "that pyramid" a reference in a sentence?
+Since "that pyramid" can be matched against the base database, the noun phrases may be stored in a special data source, so that "that pyramid" can be matched the same way it is matched in the base database.

+Anaphoric references may be resolved by matching entries from

+- the dialog history (it, that pyramid, a pyramid)
+- the domain database (the pyramid, a pyramid)
+- the metadata database (a pyramid)

+Anaphoric matching.
+How do the following phrases match each other?

+- "it" to "the blue pyramid"
+- "the pyramid" to "the blue pyramid"
+- "that thing" to "the blue pyramid"
+- "a small one" to "the cubes in the box"

+Matching is not textual, it is conceptual.
+Each NP (other than simply names) in the user input forms a description of the entity to match.
+The system attempts to apply this description to the scene, using the entity as a value.

 #### Tense